 Bethenny Frankel Shares Her Rainbow ‘Mood’ After Carole Radizwill’s ‘RHONY’ Exit: Is She Celebrating?

-Bethenny Frankel is living her best life after Carole Radziwill announced her departure from ‘RHONY’!
-She showed off her ‘mood’ following the cast shakeup while hitting the beach on July 26!
-Is Bethenny sending a message to her former co-star?
+Bethenny Frankel’s living her best life after Carole Radizwill revealed she’s leaving ‘RHONY’!
+She showed off her ‘mood’ following the cast shakeup while at the beach on July 26!
+Is Bethenny sending a message?

-The Real Housewives world got a major shocked on July 25, when Radziwill released a statement that she would be leaving Bravo’s New York City franchise after six seasons.
+The Real Housewives world got a major shocked on July 25, when Radizwill released a statement that she would be leaving Bravo’s New York City franchise after six seasons.
 She joined in 2012, during the show’s 5th season.
 Her statement, both heartfelt and witty, revealed that she would be leaving behind certain frenemies, which she said she was “trilled” about.
-Fans were quick to point the finger at Frankel, who Radziwill is currently feuding with on the show’s 10th season.
-Reports claiming Frankel purposely drove Radziwill off the show, also quickly followed.
-Nonetheless, Radziwill never divulged any names, and no one stepped up to claim the torture title.
+Fans were quick to point the finger at Frankel, who Radizwill is currently feuding with on the show’s 10th season.
+Reports claiming Frankel purposely drove Radizwill off the show, also quickly followed.
+Nonetheless, Radizwill never divulged any names, and no one stepped up to claim the torture title.
 So, it’s a mystery… for now.

 Bethenny Frankel posts a selfie of her “mood” on Instagram stories on Thursday, July 26.